yeatmanlab/roar-docs/docs/workflows/test-clever-users.md

 4. **Ensure Data Loading Completes**
    - Once you click `Login as {User's Name}`, it will open the `roar.education` page wait until all data is fully loaded.
    - You should be able to see the dashboard corresponding to the user you are impersonating.

+    > **Note** When you select "Login as {User's Name}" in Clever, a session for that user gets initialized, including authentication tokens and necessary user information.
+If the data hasn't fully loaded, this session might not be completely established, which can lead to login issues or incomplete data when you try to access your local application.

 5. **Log In on Localhost**
    - After the data is fully loaded on `roar.education`, open go to your running localhost page (`https://localhost:5173`).